Why Are My Nails Soft And Bendy?

 Genetics

-In some cases, soft and bendy nails are simply the result of your genetics.
 If your family members suffer from the same problem, it might just be something you inherited from them.

-Another way to tell is to think back to your childhood and adolescence.
 Have your nails always been on the weaker side?
-If the answer is yes, genetics are likely to blame.
+If the answer is yes, genetics is likely to be the cause.

-That doesn’t mean all is lost, however.
 You can take a lot of steps to reinforce your nails and to help them thrive, even if they’re not genetically predisposed to it.

 How To Strengthen Soft Bendy Nails

 Keep in mind that your particular nails might be soft and bendy due to a combination of some or all the factors we listed above.
-This is why it sometimes takes some trial and error to figure out the cause and, subsequently, the solution.

-Here are some things you can start with.
 Regardless of the cause of your nail weakness, doing all of these things will likely improve your nails:

 Wear Gloves